Troubleshooting Node.js Deploys

 Incorrect Port Setup

-Heroku apps will not bind to just any port that your app is set up with.
-Apps should use the Node process
+Heroku apps don’t bind to just any port that your app is set up with.
+Apps use the Node process

 to bind to a port.

-When set up incorrectly, your app will deploy successfully, but the app will crash repeatedly.
-You may see an error like this in your logs:
+When set up incorrectly, your app deploys successfully, but it crashes repeatedly.
+You can see an error like this one in your logs.

 heroku[router]: at=error code=H10 desc="App crashed" method=GET path="/" status=503 bytes= protocol=https

 variable to bind your web server to the port.
-If you’re using port 3000 for your local development, your code should look something like this:
+If you use port 3000 for your local development, your code looks something like:

 app.listen(process.env.PORT || 3000);

-environment variable that has been set by Heroku in your app.
+environment variable that Heroku set in your app.

 Install and Build Script Failures

-, or making other modifications to the code to make the build pass.
+, or making other modifications to the code.

-Once you’ve deployed the code to a staging app, create the one-off dyno:
+After you deploy the code to a staging app, create the one-off dyno.

 $

 After the dyno has spun up, you can poke around and run scripts to debug.
-Install dependencies as needed to poke around the dyno:
+Install dependencies as needed.

 $ npm install debug